-The BOD has established three subordinate committees and has delegated specific powers to each committee as follows:
+The Board of Directors has established two subordinate committees and has delegated specific powers to each committee as follows:

 C.1.
 The Audit and Risk Committee

 The Audit and Risk Committee (ARC) is responsible for following up on the internal and external audit, risk management as well as compliance and anti-money laundering matters.